viniciuspcampos/BM4D-PC/README.md

  - Please **download** it at https://webpages.tuni.fi/foi/GCF-BM3D  (**version 4.2.5** or newer)
  - Extract it into *aux_functions* folder.

+### Feedbacks and issues:

 Please let us know if you run into any issues.

 Please direct your questions to vpc24@pitt.edu.

 Any feedback is much appreciated.

-Please also cite the following papers:
+### Please also cite the following papers:

 [2].
 Mäkinen, Ymir, Lucio Azzari, and Alessandro Foi.
 "Collaborative filtering of correlated noise: Exact transform-domain variance for improved shrinkage and patch matching."
 IEEE Transactions on Image Processing 29 (2020): 8339-8354. https://doi.org/10.1109/TIP.2020.3014721